brabster/tw-site-hugo/content/posts/2024-02-06-pypi-vulnerabilities-2/index.md

 |requests|2023-11-01|[<=2.19.1]|CVE-2018-18074|27|2023-12-01|
 |requests|2023-10-01|[<2.3.0]|CVE-2014-1830|26|2023-11-01|

-We can see that `CVE-2015-2296` has been known about for a while, with 26 previous commits as of November 2023 (27 in December). `CVE-2023-32681` is much newer, and `PVE-2023-99936` has no previous commit.
-That will turn out to be important for those pesky numbers...
+We can see that `CVE-2015-2296` has been known about for a while, with 26 previous commits as of October 2023 (27 in November). `CVE-2023-32681` is much newer, and `PVE-2023-99936` has no previous commit - so it first appeared in the November 2023 update.
+The `until_date` column is computed over the sequence of commits using a [window (aka analytic) function](https://cloud.google.com/bigquery/docs/reference/standard-sql/window-function-calls), and it means we will easily be able to join each download with this vulnerability data based on the date of the download.

 ## Why Not External Tables?

 I did consider dropping the JSON files into Cloud Storage and laying an external table over them, which would have allowed me to do more within DBT.
 I would still have needed to do something custom to interact with GitHub, and I would have still needed to figure out which commits I'd already seen and filter them out.
 It didn't seem worth introducing DBT-plus-a-package to the process I already had working so I left it be.

 ## Gotcha - BigQuery Sandbox Partition Expiration

 After looking at options to merge a commit safely and efficiently into the target table, I settled on [partitioning the target table by date](https://github.com/brabster/pypi_vulnerabilities/blob/64812282d8c94d32a769723fdb99da3b2a97d861/etl/safety_db/bigquery.py#L3) and [overwriting the partition with WRITE_TRUNCATE](https://github.com/brabster/pypi_vulnerabilities/blob/64812282d8c94d32a769723fdb99da3b2a97d861/etl/safety_db/bigquery.py#L45) when I upload a given commit.
 Even if I do end up re-running any upload, I won't end up with duplicates to worry about.

-That approach works just great - except when you're running in the BigQuery sandbox and partition expiration is automatically set to 60 days - that's 60 days from the partition timestamp, not the wall clock time when you write the data.
+That approach works fine - except when you're running in the BigQuery sandbox and partition expiration is automatically set to 60 days - that's 60 days from the partition timestamp, not the wall clock time when you write the data.
 Confused me for a while - I was sure what I was doing should work but somehow I only seemed to get the last couple of partitions showing up!

 ## Cutting my Losses with the Sandbox

-At this point, knowing I was about to tackle the multi-Terabyte PyPI downloads dataset I decided to cut my losses and move to a billed account.
-To avoid a hard break, I left the original work in account `pypi-vulnerabilities` but relocated new work to `pypi-vulns`, which runs in my Tempered Works-attributed account, with billing set up.
+At this point, knowing I was about to tackle the multi-terabyte PyPI downloads dataset I decided to cut my losses and move to a billed account.
+To avoid breaking changes, I left the original work in account `pypi-vulnerabilities` but relocated new work to `pypi-vulns` (as you can see from the example query above), which runs in my Tempered Works-attributed account, with billing set up.

-The BigQuery sandbox is an awesome capability, but it's time to get serious and pay actual money.
+This new dataset is still publicly available as dataset `pypi-vulns.published_us` - I will deprecate the old one and remove it at some point in the future.

+The BigQuery sandbox is an awesome capability for that initial exploration of the data and options.
+Limitations like the mandatory partition expiry would force me to do weird things to work around them, though.
+Moving to a billed account means I can keep things intuitive and - well - I expect it'll take a cash injection to process the download data.

 ## Next Time